Skip to main content

 Biography

-I first joined King’s in 2019 on a fixed-term contract as a Lecturer in American Literature in the English department, before moving to the Culture, Media & Creative Industries department as a permanent Lecturer in Race and Diversity Studies.
+I first joined King’s in 2019 on a fixed-term contract as a Lecturer in American Literature in the English department, before moving to the Culture, Media & Creative Industries department in 2021 as a permanent Lecturer in Race and Diversity Studies.
 I have also taught at the University of East Anglia, the University of Hertfordshire, the University of Westminster, and Oxford Brookes University.

 Research interests and PhD supervision